 Laser Gain Media

 Within the context of laser physics, a laser gain medium is a medium which can amplify the power of light (typically in the form of a light beam).
-Such a gain medium is required in a laser to compensate for the resonator losses, and is also called an active laser medium.
+Such a gain medium is required in a laser to compensate for the resonator losses, and is also called an active laser medium, in contrast to passive optical elements, not providing amplification.
 It can also be used for application in an optical amplifier.
 The term gain refers to the amount of amplification.